Aleosiss/rising_tides/ReadMe.md

 	- Orpheus Warp: "…the hero of the broken moon.
 A pawn played by a negligent deity, a marionette maneuvered by an... epileptic..."
       		- Gain Stealth while preparing a massive psionic rift.
 On the following turn, the Stealth is broken and a rift is formed.
 Friendly units can use the rift to evac from the mission.
 The rift will persist for an additional two turns, or if this unit enters it.
 	- RTEffect_ExtendEffectDuration: change to use PreStateSubmitted
+	- Come up with a better solution for Over The Shoulder vs. concealed units

 ###### Current Bugs:
 	- Time Stop damage calculation isn't visualized properly